abuuzayr/amiculum/readme.md

 There are 2 ways to trace the paths taken when building this site:

 - via commit messages - micro-commit method was preferred for this purpose
-- via comments in code - gulp-strip-comments remove comments in code, so please refer to the comments in this repository and not in the source code in the browser
+- via comments in code - `gulp-strip-comments` removes comments in code, so please refer to the comments in this repository and not in the source code in the browser

 Testing
 -------